ArchitectSystematicTechnology/HyperNetVPNServer/float/roles/README.md

   top of the *base* layer, i.e. within containers etc).

-* *util* for internal roles that are included by other roles, either to expose common functionality to user roles (geoip, mariadb instances), or to handle Ansible-related logic shared by multiple roles.
+* *util* for internal roles that are included by other roles, either to expose common functionality to user roles (geoip), or to handle Ansible-related logic shared by multiple roles.